anonymousbitcoin/anon/doc/testnet.md

 ```

 #### Windows
 Click on Start/Windows Logo and type `cmd` once there type `start %AppData%\`.
 It will open the explorer in that directory.
-Create a new folder called "BTCPrivate" and a text file.
-Open the text file and save as as `anonrivate.conf` (be sure you remove the txt extension) in the directory.
+Create a new folder called "Anon" and a text file.
+Open the text file and save as as `anon.conf` (be sure you remove the txt extension) in the directory.
 An empty file is sufficient

 Create a Batch file in the BTCP directory called "start-wallet.bat" with the following: